 This is just one example of how screen sharing software works, but it hopefully proves that it’s not quite such an alien concept.
 It’s something that’s already widely used in everyday working life, and as the switch to remote working continues to gather pace, it’s something we’re all going to be using much more.
 So, it’s worth getting better acquainted with it now, to avoid more confusion later on.

 Of course, screen sharing isn’t just used for technical support.
 It’s an important collaboration tool in general and has a range of different applications.
 We’ll get on to the benefits of screen sharing software in the next section, but there’s one that stands out.
-That is that it allows colleagues to share information with one another while saving them the trouble of having to attach and send files.
+That is that it allows colleagues to share information while saving them the trouble of having to attach and send files.

 When we’re working, we often find ourselves under quite serious time constraints, with many different demands for our attention and energy.
 Screen sharing helps pick up the slack and allows us to exchange information with colleagues in a way that’s quick, simple and requires the minimum of effort.
 Let’s take a look at the advantages of using screen sharing tools in more depth.